swank-rats/docs/in/game-server/game-server.md

 ## Game controls

 A robot can be controlled with the arrow keys:
-- up will accelerate the robot and it will drive in the direction it is looking
+- W will accelerate the robot and it will drive in the direction it is looking
-- down will accelerate the robot and it will drive backwards
+- S will accelerate the robot and it will drive backwards
-- left will rotate the robot to the left
+- A will rotate the robot to the left
-- right will rotate the robot to the right
+- D will rotate the robot to the right

-With the spacebar the player can shoot.
-As long as the keys are pressed the robot will drive (the client send the server continuously commands).
+With the 'L' the player can shoot.
+As long as the keys are pressed the robot will drive.
 When no key is pressed the robot will stop.

 ## Game logic